 I have compiled a list of the 9 best pool heaters on the market today.
 They are all great in terms of features and perform well.
 Whether you need a heater for your inground or an above-ground pool, this guide will help you find the perfect product.

 Here are our top picks, the best pool heaters, based on the features and considerations mentioned above.

 Hayward W3H150FDN Universal H-Series 150,000 BTU pool and spa heater, natural gas

 - Output in BTU: 150,000

 - Pool size/capacity: 400 square feet (13,000 gallons)

-Hayward pool heaters stand out against its competitors because of its use of cupronickel heat exchangers in all their models.
+Hayward pool heaters stand out against their competitors because they use cupronickel heat exchangers in all their models.
 Cupronickel is known for being more durable and lasting longer even when exposed to pool chemicals, saltwater, and more.
 Moreover, it is resistant to corrosion and less likely to rust than copper heating elements.

-Because this model’s power source is natural gas, this pool heater is very convenient for those who already have a natural gas line.
-This product also has an option for a higher heating power to cater larger pools.
+Because this model’s power source is natural gas, this pool heater is very convenient for those with a natural gas line.
+This product also has an option for higher heating power to cater to larger pools.

 Ecosmart US SMART POOL 27 Electric Tankless Pool Heater

 The EcoSmart Pool 27 is a space-saving tankless pool heater that is an alternative if you don’t have access to a natural gas line.
 Even though you won’t have to pay for gas or propane when you use an electric pool heater, you may expect an increase in energy use.